Detecting Malicious Intents in Smart Contracts with Pre-trained Programming Language Models: Threats to Validity

 \subsection{External Validity}

-\textbf{Data Imbalance:} As depicted in Figure~\ref{fig:intent_pie}, certain intent categories, such as \textbf{Rebase} and \textbf{Honeypot}, comprise less than 1\% in our dataset, reflecting their infrequent occurrence in real-world mainnet code.
+\textbf{Data Imbalance:} As depicted in Figure~\ref{fig:intent_pie}, certain intent categories, such as \textbf{Rebase} and \textbf{Honeypot}, account for less than 1\% of our dataset, reflecting their infrequent occurrence in real-world mainnet code.
 Even though a class-balanced second training phase was employed using randomized sampling, this threat persists due to the inherent scarcity of these data samples.
 This scarcity suggests that these intents are indeed less prevalent in actual development, thereby naturally reducing their risk profile.
 We are committed to continually collecting smart contract data from public blockchain mainnets to incrementally include more of these underrepresented samples.
 This ongoing effort will facilitate further training and optimization of our model to better account for these low-frequency intents.

 \textbf{Dataset Coverage:} Our dataset primarily comprises open-source smart contracts from public blockchains like Ethereum and BSC, mainly using Solidity code, although it includes a small number of Vyper contracts~\cite{buterin2018vyper,vyper2025latest}.
 There is a lack of data from private and consortium blockchains, which poses a threat to the effectiveness of our method.
-We are working on enhancing the dataset with more Vyper contract data, and for non-public and non-open-source data, we require authorization to access these.
-Upon obtaining access, we can use these new datasets for expanded training to improve our model's effectiveness.
+We are working on enhancing the dataset with more Vyper contract data.
+For non-public and non-open-source contracts, access authorization from the respective platforms is required before they can be incorporated into the training pipeline.

 \textbf{Emerging Attacks:} As the development of smart contracts expands, new categories of malicious intents are likely to emerge, posing potential threats to our model's detection capabilities.
 To address this challenge, our neural network model is designed to be both extensible and retrainable.
-We can swiftly update our dataset with new samples and conduct extensive training to adapt the model to these evolving threats. \algname also benefits from its modular architecture; SmartBERT, as a pre-trained model, remains unchanged and does not require retraining.
-By focusing on modifying the downstream neural network layers and utilizing a small amount of new dataset for training, we can effectively identify these unsafe intents, maintaining robustness against emerging attack vectors.
+We can swiftly update our dataset with new samples and conduct extensive training to adapt the model to these evolving threats. \algname also benefits from its modular architecture; \algnamebert, as a pre-trained model, remains unchanged and does not require retraining.
+By focusing on modifying the downstream neural network layers and utilizing a small amount of new data for training, we can effectively identify these unsafe intents, maintaining robustness against emerging attack vectors.